-5.13.
+6.3.
 Farm/Agriculture

 Eligibility Criteria The Farm and Agricultural Initiative is available to any farm or agricultural National Grid customers within the state of Rhode Island regardless of energy source including delivered fuels.
 National Grid will cover electric and natural gas energy efficiency incentives in accordance with the customer's eligibility and the program criteria.
 These energy conservation measures will be installed with prior approval of landlord, where appropriate.
 Offerings Lighting, HVAC improvements (including heat pumps), envelope improvements (weatherization, air sealing, insulation), equipment upgrades including refrigeration, pumps and motors, and ventilation.
 Now Commercial Property Assessed Clean Energy (C-PACE) can be used as a financing tool.
 C -PACE, further defined in the "Affordability and Financing" section below, allows customers in participating communities to access low-cost private capital for terms that greatly exceed most conventional business loans.
 It also allows the customer to capitalize all costs related to the project.
 The Company recognizes that financial assistance can help small businesses, including agricultural ones, to move forward with energy efficiency projects and is committed to helping them access affordable options.
 In addition, farmers may be eligible to participate in the Rhode Island Agricultural Energy Program grant.
-Implementation and Delivery National Grid engages with customers through targeted outreach, while also providing additional information via the Office of Energy Resources website.
+4 Implementation and Delivery National Grid engages with customers through targeted outreach, while also providing additional information via the Office of Energy Resources website.
 By way of this initiative, participating customers will receive a no-cost, no-obligation energy audit in which a qualified vendor will visit the farm, perform an energy audit and provide the customer with a written list of recommended measures tailored to the customer's situation, including equipment focused on agriculture.
 Customer Feedback Incentives have been critical to get customers to move forward with energy efficiency measures.
 The process took a long time from audit to installation.
 Customer awareness could be improved.
 Feedback indicates customers lack awareness as to what qualifies for energy conservation measure incentives.
 However, those who have utilized incentives have seen significant savings and benefits to their operations.
-Changes for 2022 No changes are anticipated for 2022.
-Rationale for Changes N/A Notes
+Changes for 2022 None.
+Rationale for Changes No changes to the Farm and Agriculture initiative for program year 2022.
+Notes